Heber C. Kimball

-Heber Chase Kimball (June 14, 1801 - June 22, 1868) was a leader in the early Latter Day Saint movement.
+Heber Chase Kimball (June 14, 1801 - June 22, 1868) was an American religious leader who was a pioneer in the early Latter Day Saint movement.
 He served as one of the original twelve apostles in the early Church of the Latter Day Saints, and as first counselor to Brigham Young in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) for more than two decades, from 1847 until his death.

 Agreeing to take on plural marriage, then practiced by the church, Kimball eventually married 43 women, but some relationships were for caretaking.
 He had a total of 66 children by 17 of his wives.

 Early life

 Heber Chase Kimball was born in Sheldon, Franklin County, Vermont, on June 14, 1801.
 He was a descendant of the Kimball immigrants to Massachusetts from England in 1634.
 He was named after judge Heber Chase, who had helped the family in their efforts to settle in the area.
 His father, Solomon F. Kimball, worked as a blacksmith and maintained a farm.
 Due to the embargo on trade with Britain preceding the War of 1812, his father lost his investments and the family moved to western New York.
 They settled in West Bloomfield, New York, Ontario County, around 1811.